 Can Steam Rooms Be Dangerous for Blood Pressure or Heart Conditions?

-Heat stress affects blood pressure23.
+Heat stress affects blood pressure.

 Steam rooms can lower blood pressure suddenly and strain the heart.